ByAUJay

 What’s working

-- Regulated on‑chain insurance: Nayms operates with Bermuda’s full Digital Asset Business license and Innovative Insurer General Business (IIGB) license, enabling tokenized re/insurance programs with on‑chain premiums, claims, and commissions.
-Aon completed pilots placing insurance on Nayms with custodial settlement and automated broker commissions; Nayms also launched an industry loss warranty reinsurance contract on Base. (businesswire.com)
+- Regulated on-chain insurance: Nayms is shaking things up with Bermuda's full Digital Asset Business license and their Innovative Insurer General Business (IIGB) license.
+This means they can run tokenized re/insurance programs that handle on-chain premiums, claims, and commissions.
+Aon has already jumped on board, completing pilots that place insurance on Nayms using custodial settlement and automated broker commissions.
+Plus, Nayms has rolled out an industry loss warranty reinsurance contract on Base.
+Check it out here: (businesswire.com)

 Implementation practices

-- Begin with parametric or ILW structures (simpler data triggers); use regulated venues and segregated account structures.
-Ensure custody, disclosures, and claims automation are codified in smart contracts and enforceable under governing law. (royalgazette.com)
+- Start off with parametric or ILW structures since they involve simpler data triggers.
+Make use of regulated venues and segregated account setups.
+It’s key to have custody, disclosures, and claims automation clearly laid out in smart contracts that can be enforced under applicable laws. (royalgazette.com)

 8) Capital‑markets infrastructure and post‑trade modernization